What is breast cancer?

 Breast cancer cells can have many different characteristics that can affect treatment choices.
 After a tissue biopsy, your doctor will share a pathology report with you that explains how the cells look and behave.
 You may see cell characteristics described as hormone receptor-positive or negative and HER2-positive or negative.

-• Male breast cancer includes the same types of breast cancer that happen in women: DCIS, IDC, and ILC.
-In 2021, it was estimated that 2,650 men in the U.S. would be diagnosed with breast cancer.
+- Male breast cancer includes the same types of breast cancer that happen in women: DCIS, IDC, and ILC.
+In 2026, it is estimated that 2,670 men in the U.S. will be diagnosed with breast cancer.

 Symptoms